numixproject/numix-labs/README.md

 Introduction
 ============
 This is an installer for the Numix icon themes, designed to fix the problems of hardcoded icons.
 It was originally developed (poorly) in Python but this is an experimental fork of the one Faenza uses written in Bash.
-It is **not** a stable installer and isn't designed to be used by the general public.

 Installation